paradedb/paradedb/CONTRIBUTING.md

 1. Before working on a change, please check to see if there is already a GitHub issue open for that change.
 2. If there is not, please open an issue first.
-This gives the community visibility into what you're working on and allowsothers to make suggestions and leave comments.
+This gives the community visibility into what you're working on and allows others to make suggestions and leave comments.
 3. Fork the ParadeDB repo and branch out from the `dev` branch.
 4. Make your changes.
-If you've added new functionality, add tests.
+If you've added new functionality, please add tests.
 5. Open a pull request towards the `dev` branch.
 Ensure that all tests and checks pass.
 Note that the ParadeDB repository has pull request title linting in place and follows the [Conventional Commits spec](https://github.com/amannn/action-semantic-pull-request).
 6. Congratulations!
 Our team will review your pull request.

-## **Documentation**
+## Documentation

 ParadeDB's public-facing documentation is stored in the `docs` folder.
 If you are adding a new feature that requires new documentation, please open a separate pull